West End

 West End features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in West End, as per the latest Census data, consisted of 19.5% houses and 80.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in West End, as per the latest Census, consisted of 19.5% houses and 80.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metro had 12.9% houses and 87.2% other dwellings.
-The home ownership rate in West End was 18.3%, with mortgaged dwellings at 21.9% and rented dwellings at 59.8%.
-The median monthly mortgage repayment in the area was $2,100, higher than Brisbane metro's average of $2,000.
-The median weekly rent figure for West End was $450, compared to Brisbane metro's $440.
-Nationally, West End's median monthly mortgage repayments were higher at $2,100 compared to the Australian average of $1,863, and median weekly rents were substantially above the national figure of $375.
+Home ownership in West End was at 18.3%, with the remaining dwellings either mortgaged (21.9%) or rented (59.8%).
+The median monthly mortgage repayment in the area was $2,100, while the median weekly rent was $450.
+In Brisbane metro, these figures were $2,000 and $440 respectively.
+Nationally, West End's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing